Trying to Conceive Again

 It can be hard to stop smoking cigarettes but if you are thinking of trying to conceive, this is one of the best things that you can do.
 Evidence shows that smoking impacts both male and female fertility.

-According to NICE Guidance on Fertility Problems, for men, there is a link between smoking and poorer semen quality.
-Stopping smoking will improve your general health.
+According to NICE Guidance on Fertility Problems, for men, there is a link between smoking and lower semen quality.
 Smoking is also likely to reduce fertility.
 Breathing in someone else’s cigarette smoke (passive smoking) is also likely to reduce the chances of getting pregnant.

 If you smoke, your doctor/GP should offer you help to stop if you wish.
 The NHS Smoking Helpline can also provide advice and support via phone and the website.